Factory Acts: 1833 Factory Commission

-and that these ill-effects were so marked and significant that government intervention was justified but where Sadler's Bill was for a ten-hour day for all workers under eighteen, the commission recommended an eight-hour day for those under thirteen, hoping for a two-shift system for them which would allow mills to run 16 hours a day.
+It argued that these ill-effects were so marked and significant that government intervention was justified but where Sadler's Bill was for a ten-hour day for all workers under eighteen, the commission recommended an eight-hour day for those under thirteen, hoping for a two-shift system for them which would allow mills to run 16 hours a day.

 Althorp's Act (1833)

 The Labour of Children, etc., in Factories Act 1833 (3 & 4 Will.
 4. c.
 103) was an attempt to establish a regular working day in textile manufacture.
 The act had the following provisions: